kubernetes-retired/contrib/ingress/controllers/citrix-netscaler/README.md

 - Internal Subnet   : 10.11.50.0/24
 - Flannel Subnet    : 10.254.0.0/16

 Please have a running instance of NetScaler MPX/VPX available and configured with a management IP address before running the steps below.
+Note that you need TWO SNIP configured on NetScaler.
+The first is a physical address (`10.11.50.13`) used as the tunnel endpoint (VTEP).
+The second is a SNIP belonging to the VxLAN subnet (`10.254.10.20`) chosen in step 2 below.
+In addition you need a VIP available that will be specified in step  6 (`public IP`)

-### Step 1:
+### Step 1: Configure the VxLAN tunnel in NetScaler
-The initial configuration required is for the NetScaler to be able to communicate with all the worker nodes ovr VXLAN.
-Flannel supports multiple kinds of networks but Netscaler supports VXLAN.
-The VNI is identified from the flannel configuration stored in etcd and configured on the NetScaler.
+The initial configuration required is for the NetScaler to be able to communicate with all the worker nodes over VXLAN.
+The VNI is first identified from the flannel configuration stored in etcd and then configured on the NetScaler.

 A python script is made available that configures NetScaler with the VXLAN configuration and creates tunnels between it and each worker node.
 The tunnel endpoints reside on the internal subnet.
-Please note that the python sdk for Nitro is a prequisite for running the python sctip.
+Please note that the python sdk for Nitro is a prequisite for running the python script.
 The python script should be run from the kube-master node.

 - python pip is required for sdk installation
-- Obtain sdk from NS GUI: `http://<NSIP>/menu/dw` -> NITRO API SDK for Python
+- Obtain sdk from NS GUI: `http://<NSIP>/menu/dw` -> NITRO API SDK for Python or via scp: `scp nsroot@<NSIP>:/var/netscaler/nitro/ns-11.0-66.11-nitro-python.tgz .`
 - untar python sdk
 - python setup.py install